GraphAccess and InterGraph Reference Guide

 |---|---|---|

-| assert_valid_internal_id | internal_id: int | None |
+| assert_valid_internal_id | internal_id :int|str | None |

 Raise an Exception if the argument is not a valid database internal ID

-:param internal_id: Alleged Neo4j internal database ID
+:param internal_id: Alleged internal database ID of the node of interest

 :return: None